Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: One-loop corrections to baryon magnetic moments

 where the flavor contributions read

 and

 For computational purposes, a free flavor index $c$ has been left in Eqs.~(\ref{eq:m8l1}) and (\ref{eq:m10l1}).
-This free index can be set to $Q=3+(1/\sqrt{3})8$ once the operator reductions on the right-hand sides of such equations have been performed.
+This free index can be set to $Q=3+(1/\sqrt{3})8$ [or $\bar{Q}=3-(1/\sqrt{3})8$ as the case may be] once the operator reductions on the right-hand sides of such equations have been performed.